An-Uncreative/An-Uncreative/README.md

 - 🔭 I’m currently a student of the Federal University of Abeokuta

-- 📚 I'm majoring in Computer Science, and it hasn't killed me yet soooo 🤷‍♂️
+- 📚 I'm majoring in Computer Science, and so far it hass been a pleasant experience

 - 🌱 I’m currently on track to becoming a better programmer through the ALX bootcamp